stevekane/play/README.md

 protocol) and provides basic testing facilities.
 Tape is easily able to handle both sync and async tests without complex fanfare and it's generally considered a quality base for node testing.

-There are myriad alternatives to tape.
-Some examples include smokestack, mocha, and junit.
+There are many alternatives to tape including smokestack, mocha, and junit.
 Use what you like.
 ```bash
 npm install --save-dev tape
 ```